 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 Dachau.
 This place needs no introduction.
-Since World War II, Dachau has become synonymous with concentration camp, cruelty, and torture.
+Since World War II, Dachau has become synonymous with cruelty and torture.
 But Dachau is also a real town – a town that was a hip artists colony before the Nazi regime, a town that was a willing provider of supplies to the camp during the brutal Third Reich, and a complacent partner to crimes against humanity.
 Today, it is a town trying to reclaim its name through a push to get people to see it for more than Dachau concentration camp.
-Dachau is complicated.
+Visiting Dachau is complicated.

-Dachau was established in March 1933, just weeks after Adolf Hitler became Chancellor of Germany.
+The camp was established in March 1933, just weeks after Adolf Hitler became Chancellor of Germany.
 From its formation until liberation by the U.S. Army on April 29, 1945, over 200,000 prisoners from 30 countries were imprisoned here.

 Sadly, over 41,000 lost their lives.
 The survivors and liberators established the Dachau Memorial Site in 1965.